martin0258/university-research/thesis/thesis.md

 第二章 Related Work
 ===================

-In [2, 3], eight different models and one novel logit model for predicting TV ratings are studied, but we do not consider them in our study due to different characteristic of data set in terms of type of programs.
-Concretely, in their data set, many TV programs are broadcast only once, which is largely different from our problem of predicting ratings for weekly dramas.
+In [2, 3], TV ratings forecasting abilities of eight different models and one novel logit model are studied using 5,000 programs and 48,000 ratings, but we do not consider them in our study due to different characteristic of data set in terms of TV programs.
+Concretely, in their data set, many TV programs do not run continuously every day or week, and many programs (e.g., movies) are broadcast only once, so they have no time series information.
+On the other hand, in our data set, all TV programs are weekly dramas that have time series information.

-In [4, 5, 6], their data sets are similar to ours in terms of type of programs, but we do not rely on any web or social info as features as they did, which makes our solution more general and easily applied to new dramas.
+In [4, 5], their data sets are also weekly dramas, and their focus is to include the count of posts and comments from Facebook fan page of dramas as external features to improve predictions.
+Because in our study the focus is model not feature, we choose to only use historical ratings (i.e., no external features) to make our solution more general and thus easily applied to new dramas.

+In [6], the data set is daily dramas, and the focus is proposing a novel weight-sharing Gaussian Process model and external features, such as opinion of comments from Facebook fan page and popularity of dramas’ search terms from Google Trends.
+Because the difference of data set (ours is weekly not daily) and our research focus is model not external feature, we do not compare our results with this study.

 In [7], its data set only consists of one TV program with ten weekly ratings, which is too small to be compared with ours.